 Episode five, “The New Girl,” has several flashbacks to Peggy’s time in the hospital after giving birth.
 Peggy is in deep denial, but she doesn’t extract herself from the situation until receiving a visit from Don.
 After giving his patented advice to move forward, Don tells her, “This never happened.
 It will shock you how much it never happened.”
 As we see throughout the season, Peggy is trying to live by his advice, yet Don seems to be cracking under the pressure of his own secrets and self-denials.
 By the third episode, he’s returned to his old pattern, entering into an affair with a comedian’s wife.
 However, unlike his affairs in the first season, his interactions with Bobbie Barrett have no warmth or affection.
 Their liaisons are about a fleeting moment of domination and oblivion.

-In episode five, “Maidenform,” Don becomes uncomfortable under his daughter’s loving gaze on two occasions.
+In episode six, “Maidenform,” Don becomes uncomfortable under his daughter’s loving gaze on two occasions.
 After the first time he runs to Bobbie, and the second time he just asks Sally to leave him alone.
 Both instances prove that for all his talk about forgetting the past, Don feels like a fraud when faced with his daughter’s blind admiration.
 By mid-season, when Betty is tipped off to his most recent affair, Don’s self-loathing must be reaching maximum capacity.
 Jimmy Barrett tells Don, “You’re garbage and you know it,” and we believe him.
 As Don escapes to California for a business trip, we see a more drastic attempt to either forget the past or find a place where he is truly known.

 And where Don feels truly known is not in a stranger’s mansion with a group of cosmopolitan nomads.
 The companionship of a young, carefree woman would seem to offer everything his philandering heart desires, but he ultimately rejects her as well.
 Instead he goes to Anna Draper, the widow of the man whose identity he stole.
 In her presence he can be plain old Dick Whitman again.
 During this visit, Anna delivers one of the most important lines of the entire series: “The only thing keeping you from being happy is the belief that you are alone.”